mycargus/dockerize-dat-app/README.md

 # dockerize-dat-app
 A brief, hands-on, high-level introduction to Docker.

 This is *not* a substitute for Docker's [official tutorial](https://training.docker.com/self-paced-training).
 Rather, I'll attempt to briefly explain what Docker has to offer.
-Then we're going to dive right in to the command line and make some Docker magic. :magic:
+Then we're going to dive right in to the command line and make some Docker magic.

 ### Why use Docker?